sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

 Progress Tracker| Tracks learning activities and completion Dashboard| Displays skills, recommendations, goals, and progress

----

 🛠️ Technologies

 The project can be implemented using technologies such as:

-Frontend

-- HTML
-- CSS
-- JavaScript
+- Frontend: HTML, CSS, JavaScript / React

-Backend

-- Python
-- Flask
+- Backend: Python / Flask / Django / Node.js

-Database

-- SQLite / MySQL
+- Database: MySQL / PostgreSQL / MongoDB

-Machine Learning

-- Python
-- Pandas
-- NumPy
-- Scikit-learn
+- Machine Learning: Python, Pandas, NumPy, Scikit-learn

-Data Visualization

-- Chart.js
-- Matplotlib
+- Data Visualization: Chart.js / Matplotlib

-Version Control

-- Git
-- GitHub
+- Version Control: Git and GitHub

-«Note: Replace the technologies above with the exact technologies used in your implementation.»
+«Replace the technologies above with the exact technologies used in your implementation.»

----

 🤖 AI / Machine Learning